EakDev-hub/ask-ai-muti-model/MD_file/BATCH_ANALYSIS_USER_GUIDE.md

 ## Updates & Changes

 **Current Version Features:**
-- Multi-photo upload with drag & drop
+- Multi-photo upload with drag & drop (up to 100 photos)
+- Automatic image resize to 720p for optimal processing
 - Real-time progress tracking
 - CSV export with Picture Name and Response
-- Up to 20 photos per batch
-- Parallel processing for faster results
+- Parallel processing (5 concurrent, sequential to 100)
+- Smart image optimization

 For feature requests or bug reports, please check the project repository.